aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XSLFO to ODP" h2="Export XSLFO to ODP via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XSLFO to ODP within any Java J2SE, J2EE, or J2ME application.
+This suite of components is designed to provide developers with the tools they need to quickly and easily create, edit, and manipulate documents, spreadsheets, and presentations.

+The process of converting XSLFO to ODP begins with Aspose.PDF for Java.
+This component enables developers to export XSLFO to PPTX, which is the PowerPoint file format.
+Once the XSLFO has been converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX to ODP.
+Aspose.Slides for Java is a PowerPoint Processing API that provides developers with the ability to create, edit, and manipulate PowerPoint presentations.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XSLFO to ODP within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XSLFO to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to ODP.
+Using Aspose.Total for Java, developers can easily convert XSLFO to ODP within any Java J2SE, J2EE, or J2ME application.
+The process begins with Aspose.PDF for Java, which enables developers to export XSLFO to PPTX.
+After that, Aspose.Slides for Java can be used to convert the PPTX to ODP.
+This suite of components provides developers with the tools they need to quickly and easily create, edit, and manipulate documents, spreadsheets, and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}